NeuroJSON/jnifti/JNIfTI_specification.md

 * `glmin` -> `A75GlobalMin`

-The use of these subfields are strictly for compatibility purposes and are highly recommended not to include in JNifTi files.
+The use of these subfields are strictly for compatibility purposes and are highly recommended not to include in JNIfTI files.

 ### NIFTIData

 The primary data carried in an NIFTI-1/2 file is a numerical array with dimensions and types specified by the `dim` and `datatype` records, respectively, in the NIFTI-1 header.
-In JNifTi, we use the `"NIFTIData"` record to store such information, with the ability to expand to store additional auxiliary data or metadata.
+In JNIfTI, we use the `"NIFTIData"` record to store such information, with the ability to expand to store additional auxiliary data or metadata.

 The NIFTIData record can be either an array object or a structure.